A. Life in the Spirit contrasted with life in the flesh.

 d.
 What the law could not do in that it was weak through the flesh, God did by sending His own Son: The law could not defeat sin; it could only detect sin.
 Only Jesus can defeat sin, and He did just that through His work on the cross.

-iii.
+ii.
 He condemned sin in the flesh: Sin was condemned in the flesh of Jesus as He bore the condemnation we deserved.
-Since we are in Christ, we have already had that condemnation come and pass us over.
+Since we are in Christ, the condemnation we deserve passes us over.

 i.
 Paul does not say that we fulfill the righteous requirement of the law.
 He carefully says that the righteous requirement of the law is fulfilled in us.
 It isn't fulfilled by us, but in us.

 ii.
 Simply put, Jesus is our substitute.
 Jesus was treated as a sinner so we can be treated as righteous.

 g.
 In us who do not walk according to the flesh but according to the Spirit: The people who enjoy this are those who do not walk according to the flesh but according to the Spirit.
 Their life is marked by obedience to the Holy Spirit, not by obedience to the flesh.

 i.
 God wants the Spirit to rule over our flesh.
 When we allow the flesh to reign over the Spirit, we find ourselves bound by the sinful patterns and desperation that marked Paul's life in his "Romans 7" struggle.
 Our walk - the pattern of our life - must be according to the Spirit, not according to the flesh.

 ii.
 Walking in the Spirit means that the course, the direction, the progress of one's life is directed by the Holy Spirit.
 It is continued and progressive motion.